-Benefit Description Mental Health and Substance Use Disorder Treatment (Continued) Mental Health Care Services Subject to the Member Cost Sharing stated in your Schedule of Benefits, the Plan provides coverage for the following Medically Necessary mental health care services: 1.
-Inpatient Services Mental health services Substance use disorder treatment Detoxification services Intermediate Care Services Acute residential treatment (including detoxification) Partial hospitalization programs Intensive outpatient programs (IOP) Intensive outpatient programs (IOP) 3.
-Outpatient Services Care by a licensed mental health professional (including online counseling through secure digital messaging) Crisis intervention services (Crisis care stabilization) In home family stabilization Substance use disorder treatment Detoxification services Medication management Methadone maintenance 93 .
-Observation Services psychological and neuropsychological testing 55.
-Observation services The Plan covers observation services including short term treatment, assessment and reassessment for up to 48 hours in an acute care facility (i.e. Hospital).
-Observation services determine if a Member needs to be admitted for additional treatment or if the Member is able to be discharged from the hospital.
+Covered Benefits Benefit

+Mental Health and Substance Use Disorder Treatment (Continued)

+Please refer to your Schedule of Benefits for the Member Cost Sharing that apply to the coverage of these services.
+1. Inpatient Services

+Mental Health Services

+Substance use disorder treatment

+Detoxification services2.
+Intermediate Care

+Acute residential treatment (including detoxification)

+Partial hospitalization programs (PHP)

+Intensive outpatient programs (IOP) 3.
+Outpatient Services

+Care by a licensed mental health professional (including online counseling through secure digital messaging

+Crisis intervention services (Crisis care stabilization)

+In-home family stabilization

+Substance use disorder treatment

+Detoxification services

+Medication management

+Methadone maintenance

+Psychological and neuropsychological testing

 94 .
-Ostomy Supplies The Plan covers ostomy supplies up to the Benefit Limit listed in the Schedule of Benefits.
-Only the following supplies are covered: Irrigation sleeves, bags and cathetersPouches, face plates and beltsSkin barriers

-Ronofit Description

-Benefit Description
+Observation Services

+The Plan covers observation services including short term treatment, assessment and reassessment for up to 48 hours in an acute care facility (i.e. Hospital).
+Observation services determine if a Member needs to be admitted for additional treatment or if the Member is able to be discharged from the Hospital.

 95 .
+Ostomy Supplies

+The Plan covers ostomy supplies up to the Benefit Limit listed in the Schedule of Benefits.
+Only the following supplies are covered:

+Irrigation sleeves, bags and catheters

+Pouches, face plates and belts

+Skin barriers

+96 .
+Palliative Care
-Palliative Care The Plan covers palliative care in conjunction with inpatient, home health

-care, hospice and physician services.
+The Plan covers palliative care in conjunction with inpatient, home health care, hospice and physician services.
 Member Cost Sharing for palliative care is included in the cost sharing associated with these services.

 Palliative care is a medical specialty that supports improved quality of life for Members with chronic or serious illness.
 Care is focused on providing relief from symptoms and the stress of illness.
 Palliative care can be provided at any stage of illness, along with treatment for your condition while remaining under the care of your regular provider.
 This care is offered alongside curative or other treatments you may be receiving.

 Palliative care may include physician services, nursing care, home health care, pain and symptom management, medication management, rehabilitation therapies (occupational, physical, speech and pulmonary), behavioral health services and durable medical equipment.

-96 .
-Physician and Other Prof

-Physician services, including services of all covered medical professionals, can be obtained on an outpatient basis at a Physician's office or a Hospital.
-These services may include:

-Routine physical examinations, including annual gynecological examination (screening Pap tests, routine pelvic and clinical breast examinations) and annual digital rectal test for the early detection of prostate cancer between ages 50 and 72

-Follow-up care provided by an obstetrician or gynecologist for obstetrical or gynecological conditions identified during maternity care or annual gynecological visit

-Immunizations, including childhood immunizations as recommended by the United States Department of Health and Human Services, Centers for Disease Control and Prevention and the American Academy of Pediatrics

-Second opinions from a Plan Provider upon Referral from your PCP

-Non-routine foot care

-Well baby and well child care

-Health education, including nutritional counseling, and smoking cessation counseling

-Palliative care

-Sickness and injury care

-Vision and Hearing screenings

-Medication management

-Chemotherapy

-Radiation therapy

-Inhalation therapy

-Infusion therapy

-Allergy injections

-Please Note: Your Plan will cover certain preventive services and tests with no Member Cost Sharing.
-If the primary purpose for an office visit is for the delivery of preventive health services, no Member Cost Sharing will be applied.
-However, if the primary purpose for the office visit is for something other than the delivery of preventive health services, Member